Sadhanaa2006/led-blink-project/README.md

-## 💡 LED Blinking Pattern using 8051 Microcontroller
+💡 **LED Blinking Pattern using 8051 Microcontroller**
 An embedded systems mini project developed using Embedded C in Keil uVision and simulated in Proteus Design Suite.

-## 🚀 Project Overview
+🚀 **Project Overview**
 This project demonstrates LED interfacing with the 8051 microcontroller.
 Eight LEDs are connected to the microcontroller ports and are programmed to blink in an alternating pattern using Embedded C.

 The project was created to understand:

 -> 8051 port operations
 -> LED interfacing
 -> Delay generation in Embedded C
+-> Bitwise/hex pattern output
 -> Keil to Proteus simulation workflow

-## 🛠️ Tools and Technologies
+🛠️ **Tools and Technologies**
 -> Embedded C
 -> Keil uVision
 -> Proteus Design Suite
 -> AT89C51 / 8051 Microcontroller

-## 📂 Repository Contents
+📂 **Repository Contents**

--> `led.c` – Source code
+-> led.c – Source code
--> `tech.hex` – Compiled output file
+-> tech.hex – Compiled output file
--> `LED BLINKING.pdsprj` – Proteus simulation project
+-> LED BLINKING.pdsprj – Proteus simulation project

-## ⚙️ Working Principle
+⚙️ **Working Principle**

-The LEDs are connected to Ports P1 and P2 of the 8051 microcontroller.
+The LEDs are connected to Port 1 (P1) and Port 2 (P2) of the 8051 microcontroller.

-Two LED patterns are generated:
+Two patterns are generated:

-**Pattern 1**
--> LEDs 1, 3, 5, 7 ON
+-> Pattern 1 → 0xAA (10101010) → LEDs 1,3,5,7 ON
--> LEDs 2, 4, 6, 8 OFF

-**Pattern 2**
--> LEDs 2, 4, 6, 8 ON
+-> Pattern 2 → 0x55 (01010101) → LEDs 2,4,6,8 ON
--> LEDs 1, 3, 5, 7 OFF

 These patterns alternate continuously, creating a blinking effect.

-## 🎯 Learning Outcomes
+🎯 **Learning Outcomes**

-* Basic Embedded C programming
+-> Basic Embedded C programming
-* Microcontroller pin control
+-> Microcontroller port control
-* LED interfacing techniques
+-> LED interfacing techniques
+-> Bitwise pattern generation using hex values
-* Circuit simulation using Proteus
+-> Circuit simulation using Proteus
-* GitHub project documentation
+-> GitHub project documentation